 For her Hammer residency, Anila Rubiku engaged with various communities in Los Angeles through weekly art-making workshops.
 Through this work, Rubiku sought to create lasting relationships between herself, the Hammer Museum, and participants while also providing a deeper experience of the museum.
 These workshops involved meeting with the artist and creating a drawing of each participant’s “ideal home,” which will also be embroidered and used as part of a larger installation by the artist.
 Rubiku hopes this project helps with illustrating and understanding how various community members imagine what home should be.
-She has lead similar workshops in Niigata, Japan; Milan; and Tel Aviv.
+She has lead similar workshops in Milan, Tel Aviv, and Niigata, Japan.

 If you would like to participate, assist, or learn more about in these workshops, please contact: [email protected].

 The Hammer Museum’s Artist Residency Program is supported through a generous grant from The Simms/Mann Family Foundation.
 The residency program was initiated with funding from the Nimoy Foundation and receives continued support from The James Irvine Foundation.